Updated: March 2021

-The amount of nicotine in your e-juice is the key thing that influences your throat hit.
+The amount of nicotine in your vape juice is the key thing that influences your throat hit.

 Nicotine gives a robust, punchy throat hit, and more nicotine gives a stronger throat hit.
-If you’ve ever vaped a high-nicotine e-juice you’ll know the feeling – it’s powerful and sometimes verges on uncomfortable, but if you’re just switching from smoking it could be just what you need to replicate the sensation of smoke.
+If you’ve ever vaped a high-nicotine e-juice you’ll know the feeling.
+It’s powerful and sometimes verges on uncomfortable, but if you’re just switching from smoking it could be just what you need to replicate the sensation of cigarette smoke.

-The advice is simple: if you want a bigger throat hit, get an e-liquid with more nicotine in it.
-If you want less throat hit, get an e-liquid with less nicotine in it.
+The advice is simple: if you want a bigger throat hit, get a vape juice with more nicotine in it.
+If you want less throat hit, get an vape juice with less nicotine in it.

 When we surveyed vapers about throat hit, just under half of the people who rated their throat hit as strong used a nicotine strength over 16 mg/ml.
 For people who rated their throat hit as weak, almost two-thirds used juices with 10 mg/ml of nicotine or lower.

 But there is one issue.
-When you start using things like sub ohm tanks and mods, your equipment gets more efficient at getting you nicotine, and higher nicotine strengths quickly become too much to handle.
+When you start using things like sub-ohm tanks and mods, your equipment gets more efficient at giving you nicotine, and higher nicotine strengths quickly become too much to handle.

 The opposite problem is if you need higher nicotine strengths to feel satisfied but can’t cope with the throat hit.
 This one isn’t so easy to solve, because nicotine provides most of the throat hit, but again, the other tips on this list will help you minimise it.

-Another of the most well-known sources of throat hit is the PG/VG ratio of the e-juice you’re using.
+Another of the most well-known sources of throat hit is the VG:PG ratio of the e-juice you’re using.

 PG produces more of a throat hit than VG, with high-VG liquids being ideal for anybody looking for a smooth vape.